 There is a lot of good to come from social media, but with the good comes the bad and you might find you need to take a break from it.
+Experts say we all should consider it.

 Maintaining friendships and keeping informed are great benefits, but too much time online has been found to lead to depression, anxiety and stress and unhealthy relationships with social media platforms can form.